stoermelder/vcvrack-packone/docs/Maze.md

 There are some additional settings on the context menu of each cursor:

 - Start progressing direction: Right (default), Left, Up, Down
-- Behaviour of TURN-triggers: 90 degrees (default) or 180 degrees
+- Behavior of TURN-triggers: 90 degrees (default) or 180 degrees
 - Output range of the respective CV-port, default is 0..3V

 ![MAZE Edit-mode context menu](./Maze-edit2.png)